Global Warming Theory no 79

 The distance to the sun is about 150 million km.

-The temperature on the moon vary between -170o C and 125o C.
+The temperature on the moon varies between -170o C and 125o C.

 There are no atmosphere, no pressure and no composition.